sunil-sopho/ChatRoom/README.md

 * Other guidelines

 # CONTRIBUTING #
-###Anyone With proper knowledge and will to contibute can contribute to the project.
-Fork the repository to make local changes the merge it back ###
+* Anyone With proper knowledge and will to contibute can contribute to the project.
+* Fork the repository to make local changes the merge it back.

 ### Who do I talk to? ###